FartSolutions/Open-Music-Tagging-Standard/omts-genres-list.md

 ## 🎵 Miscellaneous / Utility Tags

 - Comedy
-- Spooken Word
+- Spoken Word
 - Audiobook
 - Podcast
-- Mediation
+- Meditation
 - ASMR

 > ✅ Only use if the track does not fit music genres.